-Horry County Fire Rescue is a combination career members tasked with fire supression and all hazards response to the unincorporated areas of Horry County and emergency medical care for the entire county.
-Horry County covers over 1134 square miles making it the largest county east of the Mississippi.
-One of the largest tourist destinations in the country, Myrtle Beach, and the entire Grand Strand area is located within the county.
+Horry County covers more than 1,134 square miles.
+One of the largest tourist destinations in the country, Myrtle Beach, and the entire Grand Strand area is located within the County.

-The Headquarters is located in the county seat of Conway within the M.L.
-Brown Public Safety Complex.
-This building houses the Public Safety Director, the Emergency Management Division, the Coroner’s Officer, and the Horry County Police Department.
+Horry County Fire Rescue administration is located at the M.L.
+Brown Public Safety Complex in Conway.
+Horry County Fire Rescue shares the M.L Brown Public Safety Complex with the Public Safety Director, the Emergency Management Division, the Coroner’s Officer, and the Horry County Police Department.

 Horry County Fire Rescue provides “mutual aid” to areas within the municipalities of Horry County.
-These areas include the cities of Myrtle Beach, Conway, Surfside, North Myrtle Beach and Loris.
+These areas include the cities of Myrtle Beach, Conway, Surfside Beach, North Myrtle Beach and Loris.
 The Department can be requested by these departments within their jurisdiction.
 These departments also provide mutual aid to Horry County Fire Rescue.
 Another area of mutual aid is to departments located in counties adjacent to Horry County.
 These departments include Fairbluff, NC, Tabor City, NC, Calabash, NC, Mullins, SC, Murrells Inlet, SC and Nichols, SC.